Skip Navigation

 Chat to staff and students

 There are lots of different staff that you can speak to at an open day, from the academic tutors to the cleaners.
-Speak to everyone and get firsthand experience from their perspective of what they do and how they feel about working there.
+Speak to everyone and get firsthand experience from their perspective on what they do and how they feel about working there.

 Edge Hill open days have student guides on hand throughout campus.
 Staff are also on hand to help and give practical advice, giving you another perspective.
 Don’t be afraid to ask the questions that your student won’t.